 The buyer persona helps you to understand what moves your lead toward a purchase, whether it is a desire, ambition, or a pain point they face.
 You’re not just selling for the sake of selling; you are trying to address their problems and offer a solution.

 A buyer persona is essential at every stage of the lead generation process in sales.
 Make sure to update it and create new ones based on different criteria (various types of products, the size of a company, or an industry).
 Make it brief, easy to understand, and as precise as possible.

 Figure out the deadlines for your lead generation campaign.
 Set the launch date along with the timeline for your campaign.
 Make sure to figure out the daily to-dos for your team members (SDRs, researchers, copywriters, etc.).

 A customer relationship management (CRM) tool is vital for the lead generation process.
 If you don’t have one, you should consider investing in this software.
 If you have a CRM, re-examine it—perhaps it’s time to migrate or it's costing you too much.

-You’ll next need to define which lead generation software you’ll use apart from a CRM.
+You’ll next need to define which lead generation software is the one that you’ll use apart from a trusted CRM tool.
 It can be used for prospecting, lead list building, sales intelligence, data enrichment, or social media outreach.
-And perhaps you'll want to have the team leverage a text expander application in conjunction with the other tools.

 7. Plan, plan, plan.